learn-co-curriculum/tips/mod-2/fibonacci/fibonacci.md

 Example: the next number in the sequence above is 21+34 = 55

 ### The Problem Statement
 We want to write a function that takes n as an argument and prints the nth Fibonacci number in the sequence.
+For the purposes of this problem, 0 is the 0th number in the sequence.

 ### Example
 Here are some example inputs and their expected return values: